rdlauer/articles/blues/power-outage/power-outage.md

 ![notehub route jsonata transform](notehub-route-jsonata.png)

-With the Notehub route configured, it's time to test our setup (yes, again!) and this time we should now get a text message within moments of **disconnecting AND reconnecting** USB power from the Notecarrier:
+With the Notehub route configured, it's time to again test our setup and this time we should now get a text message within moments of **disconnecting AND reconnecting** USB power from the Notecarrier:

 ![sms text notification power outage](sms-power-out-on.png)